Sharing of Unlicensed Spectrum by Strategic Operators: Static Sharing Schemes

-which implies that one's loss due to punishment is greater than the one-shot gain by deviating if there is no future discount. \begin{profile} The system starts from the cooperation state.
-Operator $i$ uses $p^i$ in slot 0.
-In each subsequent slot, the system state evolution and the strategy of operator $i\in\{1,2\}$ depends on the state as follows: \begin{itemize} \item[I.] (Cooperation state) If the PSDs were $(p^1, p^2)$ in the previous slot, then use $p^i$ in this slot; otherwise, transit to the punishment state. \item[II.]
-(Punishment state) Transmit maximum power over full spectrum for $T$ slots before returning to the cooperation state. \end{itemize} \end{profile}
+which implies that one's loss due to punishment is greater than the one-shot gain by deviating if there is no future discount.
+To reduce the length of punishment, in practice we choose the minimum $T$ that satisfies \eqref{eq_punish}. \begin{profile} Operator $i$ uses $p^i$ in slot 0.
+In each subsequent slot, the system state evolution and the strategy of operator $i\in\{1,2\}$ depends on the state as follows: \begin{itemize} \item[I.] Cooperation state: If the PSDs were $(p^1, p^2)$ in the previous slot, then use $p^i$ in this slot; otherwise, transit to the punishment state. \item[II.]
+Punishment state: If any operator is detected to deviate from this profile in any state in the previous slot, then use the maximum power over the entire spectrum for $T$ slots and then resume using $p^i$ and return to the cooperation state. \end{itemize} \end{profile}

-\begin{lemma} For any feasible vector $(u^1, u^2)> (u_f^1, u_f^2)$, Profile~\ref{mech_full_slot} is a subgame perfect Nash equilibrium that achieves the expected total revenue pair $(u^1, u^2)$, as long as the punishment duration $T$ satisfies \eqref{eq_punish} and the future discount factor $\delta$ is sufficiently close to 1. \end{lemma} The proof is similar to Theorem 2 in \cite{Fundenberg-1986} for general repeated games.
+\begin{lemma} For any feasible vector $(u^1, u^2)> (u_f^1, u_f^2)$, Profile~\ref{mech_full_slot} is an SPNE that achieves the expected total revenue pair $(u^1, u^2)$, as long as the punishment duration $T$ satisfies \eqref{eq_punish} and the future discount factor $\delta$ is sufficiently close to 1. \end{lemma} The proof is similar to Theorem 2 in \cite{Fundenberg-1986} for general repeated games.
 According to Lemmas~\ref{folk-thm} and~\ref{folk-thm-desired}, in order to achieve the total revenue vector $(u^1, u^2)> (u_f^1, u_f^2)$, the operators announce their strategies and agree to the selected utility vector in advance.